rememberSoftwares/yacana/README.md

 Please let me know what's the next step!

 INFO: [PROMPT]: You have a task to solve.
-Use the tool at your disposition to solve the task by outputing as JSON the correct arguments.
+Use the tool at your disposition to solve the task by outputting as JSON the correct arguments.
 In return you will get an answer from the tool.
 The task is:
 What's the temperature in NY ?

 INFO: [AI_RESPONSE]: { "city": "NY" }